[updated January 2019 with help from Pattie]

 If you spend a day or two wandering the shops within 2-3 blocks of the plaza, you will find all kinds of amazing things.
 Some of these buildings are historic, so don’t make a presumption of what is inside by what the outside looks like.
 Besides, half the fun is in the exploration!
 You will find everything from high-end shops to quirky artist boutiques.

 The market, held on the patio of the old palace on the square, features handmade items (mostly jewelry) by local, native artisans.
 That occurs nearly daily, depending on weather.
 There are many unique and beautiful pieces, although not always the best prices.
+There is an annual large-scale market in the fall that features Native American artisans from all over that is amazing to visit.

 When I’ve been there, the plaza has lights at night, and sometimes a band performing.
 It is quite nice, although there are a lot of panhandlers that seem to come out at night.
+It s even more decorated during the end-of-year holiday season (although colder).

 ♥ Shops where I usually stage a visit include the Overland Outfitters (I’ve gotten several coats there), the Santa Fe Olive Oil & Balsamic Co (taste scores of exotic flavors), the Chile Shop (everything chile related), the Earthfire Gems Gallery for all sorts of fossils and minerals, O’Farrell Hat Shop (I’ve gotten two custom-made hats), Keshi Zuni (lots of hand carved fetish animals), and Boots & Boogie (the owner makes custom western boots and is a real character).
 Those are simply the ones I remember off the top, but there are scores more worth seeing.
 Every time I visit, I find more.